Anoant/PostSovietCountries/README.md

-# Belarus
+# Post-Soviet
-This is my first mod :)
+This is my first mod :) Work in Progress.

-This mod brings Belarus to Unciv.
+This mod adds some nations of post-soviet space.
+For now following are presented: Belarus, Georgia, Kazakhstan.

+Disclaimer: Uniques/buildings/units in the mod aren't representing (generally) present days.